 Inspire: This ability has a lot of utility.
-It gives strong mobility to a single target and, when empowered, acts as a miniature Talisman of Ascension (and gives a very strong shield to the target), which can be a very strong counter-initiation, disengage, or for soaking up a lot of damage on a single target who needs it.
+It gives strong mobility to a single target and, when empowered, gives nearby allies a small shield and a speed boost (and gives a very strong shield to the target), which can be a very strong counter-initiation, disengage, or for soaking up a lot of damage on a single target who needs it.

 Mantra: This skill empowers Karma's other skills.
 It has a fairly long CD at low levels, so should be leveled like a normal ultimate to lower its CD.